cyberkostyan/ido/SMART-CONTRACT-SPECS.md

      tgeSettingsPartProject,
      tgeSettingsPartFounders,
      tgeSettingsBlocksPerStage,
-     tgeSettingsPartProjectDecreasePerStage,
+     tgeSettingsPartSenderIncreasePerStage,
      // extra properties to see current status of TGE round: tgeSettingsAmountCollect, // the amount of ETH collected so far in this round of TGE. tgeSettingsAmountLeft, // the amount of ETH left to collect in this round of TGE.
-     tgeCurrentPartProject, // current part to project
+     tgeCurrentPartSender, // current part to investor
-     tgeNextPartProject; // part going to project in the next stage
+     tgeNextPartInvestor; // part going to investor in the next stage
-                         // 0 if tge is not live, or it is last stage of tge

 bool tgeLive; // is tge Live?